CodePrivateer/SausageOrder-App/README.md

-# BratWurst-App / Sausage App
+# Sausage Order App / BratWurst-App

 ## Overview
 This is a simple web application designed for managing products and customers.
 It allows each customer to place multiple orders, and these orders can be partially or fully paid and picked up.